Exhibiting surfing history and culture

 Art installation: “Fragments of Surfing Pasts,” Beyond the Beach Exhibition (curated by Paul Weinberg), Casa Labia Gallery, 21 September to 21 October 2014.

-Writings on surfing history
+Writings on gender, race and culture in surfing history

 Glen Thompson, “Otelo Burning and Zulu Surfing Histories,” Journal of African Cultural Studies, Vol. 26, No. 3, 2014.